 The Camino de Santiago has many different routes.
 Each one offers a unique cultural and spiritual experience.
-The Camino de Santiago is not a single route like many people think referring to the most popular one – the Camino Frances.
+The Camino de Santiago is not a single route like some people think referring to the most popular one – the Camino Frances.
 It’s a network of pilgrimage routes that start in different places across Europe and finish in Santiago de Compostela, Spain.
-In fact, you can start walking to Santiago from anywhere in Europe.
+In fact, you can start walking to Santiago from anywhere in Europe like people used to do before we had cars, trains, and plains.

-As of March 2024, we’ve completed 9 Camino de Santiago routes.
-7 main routes: Camino Frances, Camino Portuguese (Coastal and Central Route twice), Camino del Norte, Camino Primitivo, Camino Ingles, Camino Finisterre-Muxia, and Via de la Plata.
+As of January 2025, we’ve completed 11 Camino de Santiago routes: Camino Frances, the 3 routes of the Camino Portuguese (Coastal, Central Route, and Litoral Way), Camino del Norte, Camino Primitivo, Camino Ingles, Camino Finisterre-Muxia, and Via de la Plata.
 And two lesser-known Camino routes: Camino de San Salvador, and Camino de Gran Canaria.
-We’re planning to walk more routes in 2024.
+We’re planning to walk more Camino routes in 2025.

 We have created the Camino de Santiago resource page where all our Camino posts are divided into relevant groups.
 It makes it easier to navigate and find the information you’re looking for.